Maryknoll Lay Missioners

 Living arrangements are largely up to the missioner, based on how they are most likely to thrive during their time in mission.
 Missioners may choose to live alone or with other missioners, with volunteers from other programs, with local families, with religious communities, etc. Couples and families have private housing options.

 Rolling deadline.
-Requests for Application submitted prior to June 1 will be considered for the fall orientation class of that year, based on space available.
+Requests for Application submitted prior to May 1 given priority for year.

 P. O. Box 307

 Phone: 914 467-8857